Bobby Dews

 Robert Walter Dews (March 23, 1939 – December 26, 2015) was an American infielder in minor league baseball and a coach in Major League Baseball.
 He threw and batted right-handed and was listed as 6 ft 1 in tall and 165 lb.

 Born in the small town of Clinton, Iowa, Bobby Dews moved to rural Edison, Georgia, to live with his grandparents at an early age and graduated from Edison High School (now Calhoun County High School).

-Dews played baseball and basketball for the Georgia Tech Yellow Jackets before being drafted by the St. Louis Cardinals.
+Dews played baseball and basketball for the Georgia Tech Yellow Jackets before being signed by the St. Louis Cardinals.
 He then followed in the footsteps of his stepmother and other family members by obtaining his associate degree in 1963 from Andrew College in Cuthbert, Georgia, and later graduated with a bachelor's degree from West Georgia College.